gilles-didier/Matchines/README.md

 Directory "data" contains the texts used in the articles.

-Directory "src" contains the C sources of all the softwares.
+Directory "src" contains the C sources of the software.

 -----------------------------
 | MATCHING MACHINES PACKAGE |